evaldofelipe/ansible-training/README.md

 [vm_tester]
 10.10.0.1
 ```
-Ansible accept a option to discover your inventory dynamically, but each cloud provider has your method to allow this feature.
+Ansible accept an option to discover your inventory dynamically, but each cloud provider has your method to allow this feature.

 ## Requirements